backupbrew/switchbrew/Shared Database services.md

 Takes an input u64 [LanguageCode](Settings%20services#LanguageCode.md##LanguageCode "wikilink")
 and 3 type-0x6 output buffers, returns an output u8 and u32.
+The u8 is a
+bool to specify if the fonts are loaded or not and the u32 is the font count.
+The first buffer the font indexes, the second buffer contains the font offsets and the final buffer contains the font sizes.
+The buffers are arrays of u32 which give information about a specific font.
+Buffer1\[n\] is related to Buffer2\[n\] and Buffer3\[n\].
+Example: Font
+index 0s offset is at Buffer2\[0\], size is at Buffer3\[0\].

 ## SharedFontType